marionettejs/backbone.marionette/docs/marionette.functions.md

 Retrieve an object's attribute either directly from the object, or from the object's `this.options`, with `this.options` taking precedence.

+This function is attached to `Marionette.View`, `Marionette.Application`, `Marionette.Controller`, and `Marionette.Module`s.
+You can call it without specifying a target.

 ```js
 var M = Backbone.Model.extend({
   foo: "bar",